Face facts: it’s not very good.

 Sue: It’s a Cybermat.
 A resprayed Cybermat.

-The Doctor survives the test of the Horda with a single shot fired from a crossbow.
+The Doctor survives the Horda test with a single bolt fired from a crossbow.

-Sue: Forget William Tell, The Golden Shot was massive in the seventies.
+Sue: The Golden Shot was massive in the Seventies.

 Nicol: I’m here to watch Monday night’s Game of Thrones.